pedroph23/app-nodejs-example-docker/README.md

 # How Create Docker Image and Publish in Docker Hub
 Hello everyone ! <br>

-This is a tuturial for create a Docker image and publish into Docker Hub.
-Check out setps below !
+This is a tutorial on how to create a Docker image and publish it to Docker Hub.
+Please check out the steps below !

 ## 1 - Create Dockerfile